The best way to create a perfect landing page

 Sounds like a hard job?
 Well, it not!
 We will go over all tips and tricks that help us make it an easy one:

-Get ready before designing anything
+Get ready before designing your landing page

 A little preparation is handy.
 Start with questions like, what is the goal of this page, or what actions you want the visitor to take on the page?
 As an example, in case you need to generate leads then you will need a form of course.